House music means

-different things to different people.
-Surfing around and checking out other's take on House brought me to realize, not too
+House music means different things to different people.
+Surfing around and checking out other's take on House brought

-many folks have the same perception that I do.
+me to realize, not too many folks have the same perception that I do.
 When I first experienced it I saw an outlet for my creativity.
-I saw that I

-didn't have to be a big time producer-type with big time equipment to do it.
-And I didn't even have to be a "real" musician
+I saw that I didn't have to be a big time producer-type with big time equipment to do it.
+And I didn't even have to be a "real"

-music made from my house (or basement apartment which was my case). **UPDATE**
+just that "HOUSE" music made from my house (or basement apartment which was my case). **UPDATE**

 So there it was.
 An opportunity to do my own music.
-I quickly gathered my pennies and bought a Casio keyboard and my brother-in-law
+I quickly gathered my pennies and bought a Casio keyboard

-snagged a Mattel Synsonics drum machine ( man that was sad ).
+and my brother-in-law snagged a Mattel Synsonics drum machine ( man that was sad ).
 But it made sounds.
 And we were able to lay down some tracks, kinda.
-We didn't own a four track mixer,
+We didn't own

-not even a one track, but we did put one on lay-away!
+a four track mixer, not even a one track, but we did put one on lay-away!
 But never paid it off.
-I just used my Numark mixer to
+I just used

-get the sounds to the tape deck.
-The first thing I ever tested out on a crowd was something I did for a Halloween party.
-I
+my Numark mixer to get the sounds to the tape deck.
+The first thing I ever tested out on a crowd was something I did for a

-because of funds to pay for the pressing.
+that chance slip because of funds to pay for the pressing.
 I still have that tape I did and laugh whenever I hear it.

-I think of all the great music that was made using electronic instruments that influenced the world over the
+think of all the great music that was made using electronic instruments that influenced the world over the

 last few decades and shutter when I imagine my life without it.
 I feel blessed to have experience the works of artists